 4. Kibalabog Falls

 It is, however, recommended only to seasoned hikers.
-To get here, you’ll need to trail on dense forests and cross rivers.
+You’ll need to trail on dense forests and cross rivers to get here.

 5. Lake Apo